Legacy, intact! : Raghavendra Rathore Jodhpur's latest collection exhudes 'old-world luxury'

 Which fabrics have been used?

-It has been the brand’s endeavour and initiative to push for traditionally handwoven and handcrafted textiles of India.
-The following fabrics have been incorporated as part of the collection: silk brocades, woven silk jacquards, silk tanchoi, silk linen, muga silk, tussar silk, raw silk, thin silk, silk chanderi printed/jacquards and many such woven butti silk blends.
+It has been the brand’s endeavor and initiative to push for traditionally handwoven and handcrafted textiles of India.
+The following fabrics have been incorporated as part of the collection: silk brocades, woven silk jacquards, silk anchor, silk linen, muga silk, tussar silk, raw silk, thin silk, silk chanderi printed/jacquards and many such woven butti silk blends.

 What is the trend in menswear this festive season?